openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 !---
 Figure: Response Mode `direct_post with Redirect URI

-The design of the interactions between the different components of the Verifier is at the discretion of the Verifier since it does not affect the interface between the Verifier and the Wallet.
+The design of the interactions between the different components of the Verifier is at the discretion of the Verifier since they do not affect the interface between the Verifier and the Wallet.

+For example, the Verifier can decide which identifier to use to lookup the data received in the Authorization Response.
+This specification recommends to use data encoded in the `state` Authorization Request parameter for that purpose.
+This ensures the respective data is available at the Response URI and the Redirect URI in a format controlled by the Verifier.

 In order to support implementers, this specification proposes the following reference design:

 1. The Verifier creates a transaction specific secret `secret` and hashes it with a suitable hashing algorithm.
 2. The Verifier sends the hashed secret as `state` parameter value with the authorization request.